-Our Nursery classes (Little Acorns and Little Conkers) are on our Long Lane campus, for children aged 3-4 years.
+Our Nursery classes are on our Stroud Green Campus, for children aged 3-4 years.
 Our Nursery provides the perfect introduction to learning and gives children confidence and skills to transfer to Reception class (by application).
-Our Reception provision is on our Stroud Green Campus where there are four Reception Classes and a dedicated outside area.
+Our Reception provision is also on our Stroud Green Campus where there are three Reception Classes (2022-23) and a dedicated outside area.

 Please visit our admissions page for information about applications for Nursery and Reception Classes.

 In our school we believe that all our children matter.
 We give our children every opportunity to achieve their best.
 We do this by taking into account all our children’s range of life experiences when planning for their learning.

 Each of our Early Years Foundation Stage [EYFS] classrooms provide stimulating environments where pupils can play, explore, experiment, develop confidence, be curious and learn.
 We believe it is our duty to develop a joy of learning by being motivated and excited by the opportunity to learn through play and first hand experiences which relate to a variety of themes.

 In September 2021, we will begin implementing the New Early Years Foundation Stage statutory framework.
 This new framework provides a strong element for developing children’s speech and vocabulary whilst also providing many ideas for good quality exploring, creating and thinking critically.
 Our curriculum planning focuses on the Early Learning Goals, as set out in the New Development Matters document, and on developing children’s skills and experiences.